tascott/london-doodles-decap/content/available.md

     These puppies are showing calm, confident temperaments and are already demonstrating wonderful potential for future therapy or support roles.

+    The black male puppy and black female are showing very strong potential as placing in therapy homes.
+With naturally calm behaviours they are extremely gentle when playing with my 5 month old baby.
+They travel well in the car, and are very resilient around dogs they meet at my private dog walking centre.

+    The brown boy is the largest in the litter and so much fun, he is a happy bouncy clown and very confident in all situations.
   images:
     - image: /images/whatsapp-image-2025-05-18-at-09.15.53.jpeg
       alt: "2"